 Guides and Experience

 About Our Team Leaders

-Vern has been guiding in Antarctica since 1988 and has a wealth of experience on the ice.
+Vern Tejas has been guiding in Antarctica since 1988 and has a wealth of experience on the ice.
 Vern has 32 successful ascents of Mt.
 Vinson, including the first solo ascent and the first paraglide descent of Mt.
 Vinson (he even got married on the summit!).
 Vern was the personal guide for Colonel Norman Vaughan (88 years old) on the first ascent of Mount Vaughan, which was documented by National Geographic.
 Vern has guided skiers of the Last degree to both the North and South Pole and has worked for the National Science Foundation as a polar guide, scouting new routes to the South Pole.
 His first ascent of the Northernmost Peak of the World in Greenland stands out.
 In his spare time on the ice, Vern loves to kite-ski in the Ellsworth Range near Mt.
 Vinson.